VerifiedXBlockchain/VerifiedX-Docs/docs/integration/testnet.md

 "C:\Program Files\VFXWallet\VFXWallet.exe" --testnet
 ```

+> You can also update this in your shortcut's settings by right clicking to edit the properties, then updating the Target to the snippet above.

 ## Addresses

 Please note that all testnet addresses begin with an `x` instead of an `R`.